Prethermalization of light and matter in cavity-coupled Rydberg arrays

 Here, $\hat{s}_{\mathbf{i}}^{\alpha}$ and $\hat{a}^{\dagger}$ ($\hat{a}$) are the spin-$1/2$ operators defined on a lattice site $\mathbf{i}$ and the photon creation (annihilation) operators, respectively, satisfying the commutation relations $\left[\hat{s}_{\mathbf{i}}^{\alpha},\hat{s}_{\mathbf{j}}^{\beta}\right] = \im \delta_{\mathbf{ij}}\varepsilon^{\alpha\beta\gamma} \hat{s}^{\gamma}_{\mathbf{i}}$ and $[\hat{a},\hat{a}^{\dagger}] = 1$.
 The cavity and atomic frequencies, in this frame, are given by $\omega_0$ and $\Delta$, accordingly, with the latter playing the role of an effective longitudinal field in the spin language.
 The summation in $\sum_{\langle\mathbf{i},\mathbf{j}\rangle}$ goes over all the neighboring lattice sites for each site $\mathbf{i}$.
 In addition, the system may experience single-photon losses at a rate $\kappa$, with the corresponding Lindblad jump operator $\hat{a}$ \cite{Breuer:2007juk}.

 The cavity photons collectively couple to the atoms with the strength $g$, mediating a long-range interaction across the entire system.
-This term can be seen as a self-consistent transverse field generated by the photon-atoms feedback, in a two-dimensional quantum Ising model.
-This part is crucial for generating nontrivial dynamics since Eq.~\eqref{eq:H} reduces to a classical Ising model for $g\to0$.
-The light-matter interaction favors uniform spin configurations together with a nonzero expectation value of the photon operator~\cite{Kirton2019}, breaking the $\mathbb{Z}_2$ parity symmetry $\hat{s}^x \to -\hat{s}^x$, $\hat{a} \to -\hat{a}$ (superradiant phase).
+This term can be seen as a self-consistent transverse field $B^x = -2 g\langle\hat{a} + \hat{a}^{\dagger}\rangle/\sqrt{N}$ in a two-dimensional quantum Ising model with the $\hat{s}^z_\mathbf{i}\hat{s}^z_\mathbf{j}$ interactions provided by the Rydberg coupling $\lambda$, where we have taken the expectation value of the photon field in a first, crude approximation.
+This effect is crucial for generating nontrivial dynamics since Eq.~\eqref{eq:H} reduces to the classical Ising model for $g\to0$.
+In the remainder of the article, we adopt this heuristic picture to interpret the dynamics of the model, although it should be noted that this remains quantitatively correct only on short time scales where correlations between light and matter are weak.
+We also note that light-matter interactions favor uniform spin configurations together with a nonzero expectation value of the photon operator~\cite{Kirton2019}, breaking the $\mathbb{Z}_2$ parity symmetry $\hat{s}^x \to -\hat{s}^x$, $\hat{a} \to -\hat{a}$ (superradiant phase).
 This interaction competes with the local Ising-type antiferromagnetic interaction of strength $\lambda$ between spins on neighboring lattice sites.
 The latter energetically favors spin configurations with antiparallel $z$-components on adjacent sites, which break the lattice translation invariance.
-The resulting equilibrium phase diagram has been explored in \cite{Gelhausen:2016,puel2024confined,Schellenberger:2024cxk,Rohn2020}.
+The resulting equilibrium phase diagram has been explored in \cite{Gelhausen:2016,puel2024confined,Schellenberger:2024cxk,Rohn2020,An:2022xmd} for simple bipartite lattices and in \cite{Liang:2025ofd} for a triangular lattice.